davidmote/pdfr/README.md

 ## Background

-Several project require PDF report generation with included images and graphs, such as application validation/verification via automaticed testing, templated reports, customized documents, etc. Therefore the need for a serivce to automate this workflow is desired.
+Several project require PDF report generation with included images and graphs, such as application validation/verification via automated testing, templated reports, customized documents, etc. Therefore the need for a service to automate this workflow is desired.

-The component will take a template, render with parametrs, apply a set of style sheets, include images, and output a PDF file.
+The component will take a template, render with parameters, apply a set of style sheets, include images, and output a PDF file.